A HISTORY OF THE LIBRARIES OF EASTERN OREGON

 To bring its partners together, in early 2007 LEO developed “A Sense of Place” as an educational platform for program delivery.
 The themed approach appeals to lifelong learners and diverse interests throughout the region.

-These library and LEO efforts have helped build community at home by presenting offerings that reach across a previously underserved population.
-Community is strengthened, too, by outside partners who enhance library services and who value the region’s libraries for the important role they play in connecting persons and society.
-Through the public library, rural residents come together for civic engagement and shared lifelong learning experiences.
+These library and LEO efforts helped build community at home by presenting offerings that reached across a previously underserved population, strengthened by outside partners who enhance library services and who value the region’s libraries for the important role they play in connecting persons and society.
+Through the public library, rural residents came together for civic engagement and shared lifelong learning experiences.

-LEO’s mission is to create and deliver opportunities for 21st century public library services in Eastern Oregon.
-Today, LEO represents over 40 public library locations in 15 counties – Baker, Crook, Gilliam, Grant, Harney, Hood River, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco, and Wheeler – and is reportedly the geographically-largest library consortium in the continental U.S., covering an area of 54,680 square miles, or more than half the land mass of Oregon.
+LEO’s mission is empowering rural libraries through collaboration.
+Today, LEO represents over 50 public library locations in 16 counties – Baker, Crook, Gilliam, Grant, Harney, Hood River, Jefferson, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco, and Wheeler – and is reportedly the geographically-largest library consortium in the continental U.S., covering an area of approximately 57,000 square miles, or more than half the land mass of Oregon.

 Past Staff & Board of Directors